 One of her proudest achievements was declaring D’Aguilar National Park – right on the doorstep of the Ashgrove electorate.

-Kate currently serves as the Minister for Innovation and Tourism Industry Development and Minister for the Commonwealth Games.
+Kate currently serves as the Minister for Innovation and Tourism Industry Development, Minister for the Commonwealth Games and Minister for State Development.